pimcore/.github/profile/README.md

 ## Welcome to Pimcore

 Pimcore is an innovative, free, and open-source platform for managing digital data and customer experiences.
-It provides an integrated solution for Product Information Management (PIM), Digital Asset Management (DAM), Customer Data Platform (CDP), and eCommerce.
+It provides an integrated solution for Product Information Management (PIM), Digital Asset Management (DAM), Customer Data Platform (CDP), Master Data Management (MDM), DXP/CMS and eCommerce.

 ## Contributing to Pimcore